bbbbbr/romusage/README.md

 romusage
 ===========

-A small command line tool for estimating usage of Game Boy ROMs from a .map or .noi file.
+A small command line tool for estimating usage of Game Boy ROMs from a .map, .noi or ihx file.

 It produces a trimmed, sorted output of ROM/RAMs, their usage and optionally the Areas located in them.